SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## <a name="applications"></a>Managing applications

 Besides the readily available applications, you can also provide own applications in your account by visiting the "Own applications" menu.
-These applications can be "Smartapps" or generic HTML5 applications:
+These applications can be "Smartapps" or generic HTML5 applications.

-- HTML5 applications:​ These are applications that are based on HTML, JavaScript and CSS.
-Cumulocity allows you to use the HTML5 library of your choice, like jQuery, ExtJS, AngularJS, Dojo or others.
-If you prefer to use AngularJS, Cumulocity provides you with example and source code as part of the “Smart Apps Toolkit”.
-- "Smartapps" applications: These are HTML5 applications that can be extended by adding plugins.
-The power user can add and remove plugins in the Administration Application.

 An application has a context path.​This is part of the URL that is used to access the application.
 For example, the context path of device management is “devicemanagement”.